Junoma/Exercise-5-3-Procedural-Generation/README.md

 Exercise for MSCH-C220

 An implementation of a procedurally-generated 3D maze.
 Also, a simple in-game menu.
+There is also some animations, character movements and enemy controls, as well as preperation for a multiplayer mode.

 ## Implementation